byronwall/srcly/README.md

-# Code Tree
+# Srcly

-A tool for visualizing codebases using treemaps of static analysis results.
+Srcly is a tool for visualizing codebases using treemaps of static analysis results.

 ## How to Use